 Have you ever been in this situation?
-Trying to start an architectural animation?
+Trying to start a 3D animation?

-Obviously, the process to make a still image is really different of the way “to build” an architectural animation.
+Obviously, the process to make a still image is really different of the way “to build” a 3D animation.

 In this post, you’ll find some details to ensure your success or either, after read it,